alisaifee/coredis/docs/source/compatibility.rst

 CLIENT NO-EVICT
 ***************

-Set client eviction mode for the current connection
+Sets the client eviction mode of the connection.

 - Documentation: `CLIENT NO-EVICT <https://redis.io/commands/client-no-evict>`_
 - Implementation: :meth:`~coredis.Redis.client_no_evict`

   .. warning:: Using :meth:`~coredis.Redis.client_no_evict` directly is not recommended.
 Use :paramref:`Redis.noevict` argument when initializing the client to ensure that all connections originating from this client use the desired mode

 - New in redis: 7.0.0